-Piaggio Aerospace is extremely satisfied with the outcome of the project, “We thank RUAG Aviation for their highly professional service and cooperation,” says Renato Vaghi, Piaggio Aerospace Chief Executive Officer.
+Piaggio Aerospace is extremely satisfied with the outcome of the project, “We thank RUAG MRO Switzerland for their highly professional service and cooperation,” says Renato Vaghi, Piaggio Aerospace Chief Executive Officer.
 “The landing gear upgrade brings the P.180 Avanti family closer to the standard of the Avanti EVO aircraft family and this to very attractive conditions.”

-“We are delighted to have worked so closely with Piaggio Aerospace on this challenging project,” says Stephan Woodtli, General Manager of RUAG Aviation in Lugano.
+“We are delighted to have worked so closely with Piaggio Aerospace on this challenging project,” says Stephan Woodtli, General Manager of RUAG MRO Switzerland in Lugano.
 “The installation required both major electrical and structural modifications to the aircraft, but thanks to the close cooperation of everybody involved, it has been a complete success.
 This project is the very essence of what the RUAG motto is all about – Together ahead.”

 The Magnaghi landing gear system improves ground handling, reduces pilot workload and cuts maintenance costs thanks to a 15,000-cycle/15-year overhaul interval, compared with the 6,000-cycle/12-year schedule of the current landing gear, while a proximity sensor system for NLG and MLG positioning increases reliability and further reduces the need for maintenance requirements, “The new gear offers long-term cost savings, reducing overhaul costs by 50 percent compared to the existing system,” says Renato Vaghi.
 Moreover, the Magnaghi landing gear is designed to accommodate other advanced features such as an anti-skid system or LED landing lights.